ShadowOxygen/OxygenX/README.md

 # OxygenX

 Features:

 Multi-threading

 Proxy and Proxyless

 HTTPS, SOCKS4, SOCKS5 Proxies supported (and it also auto auth proxies like Luminati proxies)

-Checks Minecon capes, Optifine capes, Labymod cape, LiquidBounce cape
+Checks capes for Minecon, Optifine, Labymod, and LiquidBounce

 Checks Hypixel ranks, Mineplex ranks and Hive ranks (Including Levels!)